Star Wars, explained by someone who's (gasp) never seen it

 When it comes to pop culture, something that can define you, for better or worse, is your relationship to Star Wars.
 There are fans who love it, people who hate it and some who have never seen it.
 CNET's former editorial intern Perla Shaheen falls into the last category.

-However, Star Wars is so omnipresent in our society that even a member of Gen Z who's more or less avoided Star Wars her whole life knows quite a bit about the films and the fandom around them.
+Star Wars is so omnipresent in our society, however, that even a member of Gen Z who's more or less avoided Star Wars her whole life knows quite a bit about the films and the fandom around them.

 "I'll tell you my dirty little secret: I have never seen Star Wars," she confided to several of us in the newsroom.
 "I was born about 20 years after the first Star Wars film came out."